Despite NATO pledge to increase Afghan support, troop shortfall remains

 Two diplomats said that at this stage, the United States is likely to provide 2,800 troops, while non-U.S. NATO allies and partners will send an additional 700 troops, potentially making up a 3,500-strong personnel increase.

-Germany, one of the main European troop contributors, said it was not increasing its contribution for next year.
+Germany, one of the main European troop contributors, said at this point it was not increasing its contribution for next year.

+German Defence Minister Ursula von der Leyen defended the decision not to sharply increase non-U.S. NATO troop numbers.

+“The commitments received so far are sufficient.
+We will not reach the total troop level, but to a high degree,” Von der Leyen told reporters.

+European NATO’s focus has partly shifted to deterring Russia in Poland, the Baltics and the Black Sea, diplomats said, after Moscow’s seizure of Crimea in 2014 helped take East-West ties to post-Cold War lows.

-Part of the concern, Nicholson said, was that the United States would again be put in a position where it would have to fill the shortfall.
+Nicholson said he was concerned that the United States would again be put in a position where it would have to fill the shortfall.

-The security situation in Afghanistan has deteriorated in recent months, 16 years after the United States invaded Afghanistan to topple the Taliban government that gave al Qaeda the sanctuary where it plotted the Sept.
+Security in Afghanistan has deteriorated in recent months, 16 years after the United States invaded Afghanistan to topple the Taliban government that gave al Qaeda the sanctuary where it plotted the Sept.
 11, 2001, attacks.

 “We fought ... at the lowest year level of capability that we have ever had in the 16 years.
 So it was the lowest level of capability and the highest level of risk we have faced in this time,” Nicholson said.

-Prior to the meeting of NATO ministers, U.S. officials said about 80 percent of the troop commitments had been met by the allies.
+Before the ministers’ meeting, U.S. officials said about 80 percent of the troop commitments had been met by the allies.
 They declined to say what percentage had been filled after the meetings, but acknowledged that there was still a shortfall.

 The number is based on a constantly changing NATO document known as the combined joint statement of requirements, which outlines the troops required to carry out different missions.